 Of particular importance is the acquisition of accurate, detailed reservoir PVT data, collected from wells just following completion and flowback of frac fluids, as this data is used to develop an Equation of State for use in the compositional reservoir simulation model.
-We prefer reservoir simulation modeling software from the Computer Modeling Group, and believe it to be the most advanced and accurate software in the oil industry.
+The Computer Modeling Group GEM compositional reservoir simulation software is the most advanced and accurate in the oil industry.
 CMG software is used by more than 600 companies in 60 countries.

 Once the compositional reservoir simulation model is developed, including the well completion, and historical production and pressure data, the simulation model is run and key model variables are adjusted in order to obtain an accurate history match of production and pressure data.

 Once the match is obtained, the model may be used to forecast oil production under a variety of EOR operational scenarios, with a goal of determining the EOR operating conditions that will yield the greatest NPV.

 Once optimum EOR operating parameters are determined from simulation modeling, an EOR field test or pilot project may be designed, in order to validate the model forecast.